Best LLM for Finance (2026)

 Best for: Extracting structured financial data from filings, earnings releases, and reports

-Its function calling and tool use maturity also makes it the best choice for financial agents that need to query APIs, retrieve market data, run calculations, and interpret results.
-As covered in the agentic AI guide, GPT-4o’s tool use infrastructure is the most mature available.
+Its function calling and tool use maturity also makes it a strong choice for financial agents that need to query APIs, retrieve market data, run calculations, and interpret results.
+As covered in the agentic AI guide, GPT-5.6’s tool use infrastructure is mature, though it comes at the highest price point of the models covered here.

 Provider: Anthropic